swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/basic_output_cursor.md

 > # Box of the Socratic Teaching Style
 > Before continuing, I suggest you think for a moment on some complications or
 > desirable features we ignored in this design.
+Try using the above example
+> yourself and see if there's any bugs in it.
 >
 > When considering features for your compositor, it's important to consider
 > setups different from your own, which can help ensure your compositor is